ying-tang/help-documentation/_heat/Getting_Started_With_Heat.md

 weight: 3
 ---

-As a best practice, we suggest that your team consider using the OpenStack Orchestration service (Heat), which comes enabled with all **IBM Bluemix Private** Clouds.
+As a best practice, we suggest that your team consider using the OpenStack Orchestration service (Heat), which comes enabled with every **IBM Bluemix Private Cloud**.
 Using Heat, you can define all your resources procedurally in a text file, and run that same file against multiple clouds to achieve the same result (known as a stack).

 You can use Heat to set up a stack that has pretty much any OpenStack resource in it that you wish.